1927 Jericho earthquake

 The 1927 Jericho earthquake was a devastating event that shook Mandatory Palestine and Transjordan on July 11 at 15:04 local time.
 The epicenter of the earthquake was in the northern area of the Dead Sea.
 The cities of Jerusalem, Jericho, Ramla, Tiberias, and Nablus were heavily damaged, and between 285 and 400 people were estimated to have been killed.

 Earthquake

 Vered and Striem (1977) located the earthquake epicenter to be near the Damya Bridge in the Jordan Valley, and close to the city of Jericho.
-Later research by Avni (1999), located the epicenter to be around 50 km south of this location in the northen part of the Dead Sea.
-The latter was approoved by Zohar & Marco (2012) and by Zohar at al., 2014.
+Later research by Avni (1999), located the epicenter to be around 50 km south of this location in the northern part of the Dead Sea.
+The latter was approved by Zohar & Marco (2012) and by Zohar at al., 2014.